General Revision Act: Historical context

-Prior to the passage of the General Revision Act of 1891, previous major land policy initiatives had allowed for growing monopolization of western lands by wealthy individuals and corporations.
+Prior to the enactment of the General Revision Act of 1891, previous major land policy initiatives had allowed for growing monopolization of western lands by wealthy individuals and corporations.
 Major concerns centered around the general theft of public natural resources, as well as the blatant fraud that was occurring under existing homesteading policy.
-The Timber Culture Act of 1873 was passed to foster cultivation of timber in arid regions by making available 160 free acres of land to anybody willing to plant trees upon 40 acres of it.
+The Timber Culture Act of 1873 was enacted to foster cultivation of timber in arid regions by making available 160 free acres of land to anybody willing to plant trees upon 40 acres of it.
 However, the new law had numerous loopholes that allowed non-residents to claim land for speculation purposes, and family members to give land to other family members to circumvent formal ownership and avoid taxation.
 In addition, there was concern for the preservation of watersheds, protection of the forests from fires, and the desire to regulate timber sales.
-Initiatives such as the Desert Land Act of 1877 were also passed, giving 640 acres of land at $1.25 per acre to anybody willing to irrigate the land within three years.
+Initiatives such as the Desert Land Act of 1877 were also enacted, giving 640 acres of land at $1.25 per acre to anybody willing to irrigate the land within three years.
 These conditional land contracts allowed groups such as stock ranchers, timber/mining companies, and land speculators to acquire vast acreage of land for little cost or consequence.
 The Jeffersonian ideal of small-scale land ownership could not be achieved under these circumstances, as monopolization of private lands was occurring at a rapid pace, often spanning 67,000 to million acres per purchase.
-Despite these transactions, the federal government had secured some large-scale land reserves prior to the General Revision Act's passage.
+Despite these transactions, the federal government had secured some large-scale land reserves prior to the General Revision Act's enactment.
 These reserves included Yosemite, secured in 1864 as a permanent trust, as well as two million acres within the Yellowstone Valley in 1872.
-Upon the General Revision Act's passage in 1891, President Harrison immediately withdrew 1.2 million additional acres from the Yellowstone Valley, the first of an eventual 13 million-acre reserve campaign throughout the Harrison presidency.
+Upon the General Revision Act's enactment in 1891, President Harrison immediately withdrew 1.2 million additional acres from the Yellowstone Valley, the first of an eventual 13 million-acre reserve campaign throughout the Harrison presidency.